What to

 It depends on your desired aesthetic.
 A lighter rug can open and brighten your room, while a darker rug can make your room feel cozier.
 Incorporating a darker rug than the color of your floor can make your space feel smaller but a lighter rug with dark floors can make the room feel more spacious.

 Yes.
-Choosing a rug that’s smaller than your couch can make the proportions of your room feel awkward.
-That’s why a rug should be wider than a couch.
-When in doubt, a larger rug is better than a smaller rug.
+Choosing a rug that’s smaller than your sofa can make the proportions of your room feel awkward.
+That’s why choosing the right rug size is paramount.
+When in doubt, a larger rug size is better

 Wool, wool blends and our range of performance rugs are made for long-lasting wear.
 The quality and craftsmanship of these materials help to extend the life of our rugs.